Arnuh/HeavenMS/README.md

 * mysql-query-browser.msi -> MySQL client component, visually shows the DB data and hubs queries.
 * hamachi.msi -> used for establishing a tunnelling route for the server/client communication.

-Now install the Java 8 SDK & NetBeans bundle (or any other IDE of your liking):
+Now install the Java 8 JDK:
-* jdk-8u111-nb-8_2-windows-x64.exe -> JDK/JRE 8 & IDE for building the server.
+* jdk-8uXXX-windows-x64.exe -> JDK/JRE 8 for building the server.
+* We assume you are running at least update 151 of java 8.
+Latest is best.

 Now that the tools have been installed, test if they are working.